-2. Application of new and revised International Financial Reporting Standards ("IFRSs")
+2. Application of new and revised International Financial Reporting Standards ("IFRS Accounting Standards")

-2.1 New and revised IFRSs applied by the Group
+2.1 New and revised IFRS Accounting Standards applied by the Group

-In the current year, the Group has applied the following amendments to IFRSs issued by the International Accounting Standards Board ("IASB") that are mandatorily effective for an accounting period that begins on or after 1 January 2022.
-The application of these amendments to IFRSs has not had any material impact on the amounts reported for the current period but may affect the accounting for the Group's future transactions or arrangements.
+In the current period, the Group has applied the following amendments to IFRS Accounting Standards issued by the International Accounting Standards Board ("IASB") that are mandatorily effective for an accounting period that begins on or after 1 January 2023.
+The application of these amendments to IFRS Accounting Standards has not had any material impact on the amounts reported for the current period but may affect the accounting for the Group's future transactions or arrangements.